-The program is aimed at enrolling high potential students who demonstrate financial need, with an intentional focus on racial equity.
+The program is aimed at enrolling high potential students who demonstrate financial need, with an intentional focus on students who demonstrate resilience and have overcome adversity.

 Fannie Barrier Williams Scholars Criteria